kubeflow/kfctl/operator.md

 The operator responds to following events:

 * When a _KfDef_ instance is created or updated, the operator's _reconciler_ will be notified of the event and invoke the `Apply` function provided by the [`kfctl` package](https://github.com/kubeflow/kfctl/tree/master/pkg) to deploy Kubeflow.
-The Kubeflow resources specified with the manifests will be added with
+The Kubeflow resources specified with the manifests will be added with the following annotation to indicate that they are owned by this _KfDef_ instance.

   ```
   annotations: